Colposcopy is a way to get a close-up look at your cervix. It’s a quick and easy way to find cell changes in your cervix that may turn into cancer.

 You don't have to do much to prepare for a colposcopy.
 Here are 2 things you can do to make things easier:

-Schedule your colposcopy for when you won’t have your period.
-That makes it easier to see the cervix.
+Schedule your colposcopy for when you won’t have your period or when the bleeding is light.
+That makes it easier to see your cervix.

 Where can I get a colposcopy?